bsoist/bsoist.github.io/goodbye/index.md

 pdrp_attributionLocation:
   - end
 ---
-IÃ¢ÂÂm sorry to see you go.
+I am sorry to see you go.
 If you ever need anything else, let me know.